 Push for new construction that is energy efficient and employs renewable energy technologies where feasible.

 Advocate for broad public access to WiFi in public spaces.

 Promote student competitions and “hackathons” to generate innovative solutions to public policy issues, such as affordable housing.

 Promote the adoption of best practices and willingness to learn from others.

 Providence is diverse in race, culture, age and income.
 This rich diversity is to be celebrated as a strength; our community is strongest when we all thrive.
 Phil embraces the County’s “One Fairfax” policy directing that all residents be given an equal opportunity to succeed, regardless of their race, religion, gender, sexual orientation, income, ability, or where they live.
 County government and Fairfax County Public Schools must be inclusive and protective of all.
 Experiencing community is also dependent on the neighbors-helping-neighbors and the connectedness of people.
 Phil will promote strong neighborhoods and the use of technology to connect people to each other and to the County government.

 Practice inclusion in the conduct of his office and in his appointments to committees and commissions.

 Reach out to the full array of Providence’s diverse communities to both hear from them but to also tap their potential to help address problems.

-Ensure that the diverse public is engaged in the forthcoming Fairfax County strategic planning processes.
+Ensure that the diverse public is engaged in Fairfax County strategic planning processes.